This post has been updated on Jun 02, 2016

 How to pay advance tax?

-Advance Tax could be paid using a Tax Payment Challan at designated branches of banks empanelled with the Income Tax Department.
-Branches of ICICI, HDFC and SBI accept Advance Tax Payment Challans.
-Alternatively, individuals can pay Advance Tax online through the Income Tax Dept / NSDL website. https://onlineservices.tin.nsdl.com/etaxnew/tdsnontds.jsp and use CHALLAN NO. /ITNS 280
+Advance Tax could be paid using offline Tax Payment Challan at designated branches of banks empanelled with the Income Tax Department.
+Alternatively (best option), online payment through the Income Tax Dept / NSDL website. https://onlineservices.tin.nsdl.com/etaxnew/tdsnontds.jsp and use CHALLAN NO. /ITNS 280